Skip to Main Content

 How do I determine who the copyright holder is and how do I go about getting permission from them?

-What about copying text into my submission?
-Do I need permission for including quotes in my submission?
+What about copying text into my undergraduate research?
+Do I need permission for including quotes?

 Attribution